 At the same time, a test-bed with 3 nodes (2x Intel Xeon E5-2620v2) with 2 NVIDIA Tesla K20m GPUs per node was set up and made available at CIRMMP data centre.
 The test-bed was managed by the Torque 4.2.10 LRMS (source compiled with NVIDIA NVML libraries) with the Maui 3.3.1 scheduler, and was installed with CUDA 5.5 and two applications (AMBER and GROMACS) used by the MoBrain Competence Centre.
 The last version of the EMI3 CREAM-CE was finally installed on top of the LRMS to enable remote grid access to enmr.eu VO members.

 Initial tests were carried out with local AMBER job submission using Torque with pbs_sched as scheduler (i.e. not using Maui).
 It allowed to specify, other than the number of requested GPU cards, the NVIDIA compute mode, that can be: default (shared mode available for multiple processes); exclusive_thread (only one compute thread is allowed to run on the GPU); prohibited (no compute contexts are allowed to run on the GPU); exclusive_process (only one compute process is allowed to run on the GPU).
 A first prototype of GPGPU-enabled CREAM-CE was therefore developed by defining two new JDL attributes: GPUNumber and GPUMode.
-It required code changes in the BLAH scripts blah_common_submit_functions.sh and pbs_submit.sh, and in server.c CREAM-CE core component.
+It required it required the adaptation of the batch system adaptors (BLAH) and in CREAM-CE core.
 The remote job submission to this prototype through the glite-ce-submit client was successfully tested with the AMBER application in July 2015.
-After that, tests were made replacing pbs_sched scheduler in Torque with the more popular Maui scheduler.
-It required further modifications to pbs_submit.sh script, and turned out that NVIDIA compute mode could not more be set with Maui.
-In parallel, an analysis of other popular LRMSes like LSF, Slurm, SGE, LSF and Condor showed that also for them the NVIDIA compute mode could not be set at job level, so it was decided not to implement the GPUMode JDL attribute in the final GPGPU-enabled CREAM-CE release.
+After that, tests were made replacing the default scheduler in Torque with the more popular Maui scheduler, but turned out that NVIDIA compute mode could not be set anymore with Maui.
+In parallel, an analysis of other popular LRMSes like LSF, Slurm, SGE and Condor showed that also for them the NVIDIA compute mode could not be set at job level, so it was decided not to implement the GPUMode JDL attribute in the final GPGPU-enabled CREAM-CE release.
 In November 2015 the same CREAM-CE prototype deployed at CIRMMP testbed was used to support the MoBrain Competence Centre application DisVis, encapsulated in a Docker container able to exploit the GPU cards capabilities.

 Concerning the information system, the current draft of the OGF GLUE2.1 schema already containing GPGPU related objects and attributes was analysed and found that it could be easily supported by the CREAM-CE infoprovider mechanism.
-A discussion to clarify if other GPGPU related attributes should be included is ongoing with the OGF GLUE coordinator.
+A discussion to clarify if other GPGPU related attributes should be included is on-going with the OGF GLUE coordinator.

 Concerning the accounting, the APEL team was immediately involved for investigating how to address GPGPU accounting for Torque and other LRMSes.
 CREAM-CE accounting sensors in fact mainly rely on the LRMS log files.
 Unfortunately, there is no track of GPU usage in the log files of the LRMSes considered (Torque, LSF, SGE, Slurm and Condor).
 In fact, despite NVIDIA libraries allow to enable per-process accounting of GPU usage using Linux PID, there is no LRMS integration yet.
 The accounting issue was widely discussed at the EGI Community Forum held in Bari in November 2015.
 The outcome was that developing by our own the NVIDIA per-process accounting integration with one or more LRMSes is not an option that we can support and maintain in the long term.
 A common solution assuming that the use of GPU is exclusive and covering both grid and cloud scenarios is currently under study by the APEL team.